Also classed as a longer-spined variety of opuntia polyacantha

 , opuntia erinacea

 The cactus forms low, medium-sized clumps, generally no more than 2 feet high but up to 10 feet across.
-The species is quite frost tolerant and is found in locations up to 7,000 feet elevation, such as the South Rim of the Grand Canyon.
+The species is quite frost tolerant and is found in locations up to 7,000 feet elevation.
 The light yellow flowers are followed by reddish-green fruits.